opensas/mdn-svelte-tutorial/07-typescript-support/Svelte_typescript_support.md

   $: completedTodos = todos.filter(t => t.completed).length
 ```

-We will use the `TodoType` we already defined to tell TypeScript that todos is a `TodoType` array:
+We will use the `TodoType` we already defined to tell TypeScript that todos is a `TodoType` array — replace your `export let todos` line with the following :

 ```typescript
   import type { TodoType } from '../types/todo.type'